Skip to main content

 default:"openai"

 LLM provider/protocol.
-Supported: openai, anthropic, azure_openai.
+Supported: openai, anthropic, google_ai, azure_openai.

 ai.endpoint